raspberrypi/documentation/configuration/wireless/README.md

  - A guide on setting up wireless networking from the command line.

 [Access point](access-point.md).
- - A guide on setting up the Raspbery Pi as an access point, and as a internet sharing device.
+ - A guide on setting the Raspberry Pi up as an access point, and as a internet sharing device.